-Three annotators used the Computer Vision Annotation Tool (CVAT) \cite{cvat2023} to annotate nine traits in a subset of processed images: eye, head, barbel, dorsal fin, adipose fin, pectoral fin, pelvic fin, anal fin, and caudal fin (Figure \ref{fig:segmentaion-annotation-examples}).
-These traits were chosen due to their well-defined physical boundaries which are accurately segmented in CVAT, in contrast to traits such as the snout, which may lack distinct physical boundaries and require substantial human judgement.
+12 annotators used the Computer Vision Annotation Tool (CVAT) \cite{cvat2023} to annotate nine traits in a subset of processed images: eye, head, barbel, dorsal fin, adipose fin, pectoral fin, pelvic fin, anal fin, and caudal fin.
+We provide additional examples of the annotations in Figure \ref{fig:segmentaion-annotation-examples}.
+These traits were chosen due to their well-defined physical boundaries which can be accurately segmented using CVAT.

-We prioritized images containing specimens oriented in lateral view over specimens in top- or bottom-view for consistency and to maximize the visibility of traits.
-Images of damaged or degraded specimens were excluded (similar to those shown in Figure \ref{fig:bad-fishes}), as were images with poor resolution.
+We prioritized images containing specimens oriented in lateral view over specimens in top or bottom-view for consistency and to maximize the visibility of traits.
+Images of damaged or degraded specimens were excluded (similar to those shown in Figure \ref{fig:bad-images}), as were images with poor resolution.
 We also omitted images of specimens that are difficult to photograph in standard lateral view, such as elongated species or those prone to curling when preserved (e.g., eels).